Datasource files (.datasource)

 IMPORT_CONNECTION_NAMEYesName given to the connection inside Tinybird.
 For example, 'my_connection'.

-IMPORT_STRATEGYYesStrategy to use when inserting data, either REPLACE for BigQuery and Snowflake or APPEND for s3.
+IMPORT_STRATEGYYesStrategy to use when inserting data.
+Use REPLACE for BigQuery and Snowflake.

-IMPORT_EXTERNAL_DATASOURCENoFully qualified name of the source table in BigQuery or Snowflake.
+IMPORT_EXTERNAL_DATASOURCENoFully qualified name of the source table in BigQuery and Snowflake.
 For example, project.dataset.table.

 BigQuery example